Reduce Training Costs by Purchasing a Prepaid Training Subscription

 TC3 is proud to announce that we now offer Prepaid Training Subscriptions, available for purchase through the TC3 Training Store.
 These subscription options allow organizations to purchase TC3 training courses at discounted prepaid rates for their employees or members, which results in cost savings on training.
 Available options include annual unlimited courses per-user and bulk-hour pricing.

-AASHTO member states that financially contribute to TC3 as a technical service program already have unlimited TC3 training available for all employees and do not require a subscription.Create or log in to your free AASHTO e-affiliate account at training.transportation.org to view the available subscription options or see your current hourly rate, which is based on your agency or organization information.
+AASHTO member states that financially contribute to TC3 as a technical service program already have unlimited TC3 training available for all employees and do not require a subscription.Create or log in to your free AASHTO e-affiliate account at store.transportation.org to view the available subscription options or see your current hourly rate, which is based on your agency or organization information.

 This course, which is recommended for 2.5 PDHs, discusses the installation of new guardrail systems, including the most widely used guardrail heights.
 The general inspection process is also covered, including scenarios that show potential problems and their solutions.